ISAITB/docs-itb-ta/source/systemAdministration/index.rst

 REST API configuration
 ~~~~~~~~~~~~~~~~~~~~~~

-One configuration option of note is the **REST API**, which determines whether or not the test bed's :ref:`REST API <api>` will be enabled.
+One configuration option of note is the **REST API**, which determines whether or not the Test Bed's :ref:`REST API <api>` will be enabled.

 .. figure:: ../screenshots/system_configuration_rest_api.png
   :align: center

-Besides enabling or disabling the REST API, this section also allows you to manage the test bed's **Master API key**.
+Besides enabling or disabling the REST API, this section also allows you to manage the Test Bed's **Master API key**.
 This is used for
-authorisation purposes in certain REST operations that require test bed administrator privileges, such as :ref:`creating a new community <community_testbed_communities__create>`.
+authorisation purposes in certain REST operations that require Test Bed administrator privileges, such as :ref:`creating a new community <community_testbed_communities__create>`.

-Regarding the value of the Master API key, this is randomly assigned to the test bed upon initial startup, thus ensuring that two instances will
+Regarding the value of the Master API key, this is randomly assigned to the Test Bed upon initial startup, thus ensuring that two instances will
 never inadvertently share the same value.
 In case you need to foresee a predetermined value for this, for example if you automate an instance's
 initial configuration via REST API calls, you may set its value by providing the ``AUTOMATION_API_MASTER_KEY`` environment variable to the gitb-ui
 application.